-- The offences contained in the legislation apply to acts or omissions in the UK, as well as acts or omissions outside the UK by persons with a close connection to the UK.
+- Companies and individuals can be liable for offences under the Bribery Act 2010 and a conviction under the legislation can have serious ramifications.
+The Act defines bribery as an offer, promise or giving of a financial or other advantage, or requesting, agreeing to receive, or receiving the same, intending to induce or reward "improper performance" of a public or private function. - The offences contained in the legislation apply to acts or omissions in the UK, as well as acts or omissions outside the UK by persons with a close connection to the UK.
 Breaching the legislation can result in imprisonment (for an individual) for up to 10 years or unlimited fines (for either an individual or company). - Commercial organisations have a defence to the offence of failing to prevent bribery if they can prove that they had adequate procedures in place designed to prevent such conduct by those associated with that commercial organisation.
-UK companies will typically have an antibribery policy in place (which is kept up to date and supported by periodic training of staff) in order to meet the requirements of this defence.
+UK companies will typically have an anti-bribery policy in place (which is kept up to date and supported by periodic training of staff) in order to meet the requirements of this defence.